 Treatment with NB-UVB eliminates the skin-damaging risks of ultraviolet A (UVA) light from sun exposure.

 Phototherapy is a good second-line option if you aren’t responding to more standard treatment.
 It can also be used for maintenance treatment.

-Cost and accessibility are two of the biggest detractors.
-You would need access to phototherapy treatment two to three times per week.
+Cost and accessibility are two of the biggest cons of phototherapy.
+You would need access to phototherapy treatment 2–3 times per week.
 This may require significant travel time and cost.

 Even with treatment, you may still experience AD flares from time to time.
 But there are things you can do to help reduce your discomfort:

 - Moisturize: Do this after bathing and whenever your skin feels dry.
 According to the AAD, creams give better hydration than lotions.
 Choose fragrance-free options.